liberland/Constitution/Liberland-constitution.md

 ## Bill of Rights

 The Bill of Rights shall constitute the integral part of the Constitution and shall be binding upon all branches of the Public Administration.
-The following rights shall apply equally to all persons regardless of their citizenship, gender, ethnicity, opinions, religion, national origin, or peaceful lifestyle.
+The following rights shall apply equally to all persons unless stated otherwise.

 ### Article I: General Provisions